 So where did this obsession come from, and why do we love ranch dressing so much?

 The guy who created ranch dressing was a plumber-turned-cowboy.
 In 1949, Steve Henson was working as a plumber in Alaska.
 He perfected his homemade buttermilk ranch dressing recipe as a way to get his grouchy co-workers to eat their vegetables (it worked).

 Years later, he moved to California with his wife and they bought a dude ranch.
 The ranch was renamed Hidden Valley Ranch and they started selling their famous dressing.
 In 1972, Clorox bought the name (and the secret recipe) for over $8 million.

 In the beginning, the recipe was just buttermilk, mayonnaise, fresh herbs, and spices.
 It was delicious, but highly perishable, including items like garlic powder, and onion powder.
 In 1983, Clorox (and its competitors) transformed the dressing into a shelf stable product.
 Now, it's filled with soybean and canola oils, MSG, and some other ingredients we can't pronounce (like disodium inosinate and disodium guanylate, and calcium disodium EDTA).
 A good reason to make the stuff at home!

-Today, Hidden Valley Ranch focuses all of their marketing attempts in the US.
-While it’s fairly unknown overseas, ranch is the most consumed dressing in the US.
+Today, Hidden Valley Ranch focuses all of its marketing attempts in the US.
+While it's fairly unknown overseas, ranch is the most consumed dressing in the US.
 Hidden Valley Ranch alone sells $440 million each year according to the Wall Street Journal.

 What Makes It So Amazing?